The 10 Best 50th Birthday Ideas in London

 You only get one 50th birthday, so you'd better make it an incredibly good one

 Much like christenings, graduations and weddings (for the most part) you only get one 50th birthday.
-And half a century is a Very Big Deal.
+And half a century is a very big deal.
 Lucky, then, that London has everything you need for a 50th birthday celebration to remember (and then some).
 The only issue will be whittling down all the options to one sensible choice.
 As first world problems go, this is up there with where to go on holiday and how to spend a hefty bonus.
 Life’s hard.
-But hopefully our list of 50th birthday ideas in London will make your decision that little bit easier.
+But hopefully our extensive Plum Guide research has come up with the list of 50th birthday ideas in London to make your decision that little bit easier.

 Press for Champagne at Bob Bob Ricard